reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 <Square value={squares[0]} onSquareClick={handleClick(0)} />
 ```

 Here is why this doesn't work.
-The `handleClick(0)` call will be a part of rendering the board component.
+The `handleClick(0)` call will be a part of rendering the board Component.
 Because `handleClick(0)` alters the state of the board Component by calling `setSquares`, your entire board Component will be re-rendered again.
 But this runs `handleClick(0)` again, leading to an infinite loop:

 <ConsoleBlock level="error">